Mashka8512/Finance-s_pain/README.md

 The main idea - convert time series to independent elements.
 At first, we need to smooth out a time series and split into sample elements.
 And after, we will predict trend with help KNN algorithm.

-The main class name: finance.
+The main class name: Learner.

 Options:
  - k_neighbors - parameter of KNN algorithm, amount of nearest neighbors.